sipeed/MaixPy/docs/doc/en/basic/app.md

 ---
-title: MaixCAM MaixPy Application Development and App Store
+title: App Development and App Store
 ---

 ## Where to Find Applications